facelessuser/coloraide/docs/src/markdown/temperature.md

 > [!tip] CMFs
 > It should be noted that there isn't one set of CMFs.
 Over the years there have been multiple attempts to come up with
 > the best CMFs and often done at both 2˚ and 10˚ viewing angles.
-ColorAide only provides CMFS provided by the CIE via
+ColorAide only provides CMFS the CIE 1931 2 Degree
-> `coloraide.cmfs`, the CIE 1931 2 Degree Standard Observer being the default as it is still the common approach even
-> though better CMFs have been provided.
+> Standard Observer via `coloraide.cmfs`.
+It isn't easily possible to translate colors between different CMFs, and since
+> ColorAide contains only color spaces that were created using the 1931 2˚ CMFs.
 >
 > CMFS                            |
 > ------------------------------- |
 > `coloraide.cmfs.CIE_1931_2DEG`  |
-> `coloraide.cmfs.CIE_1964_10DEG` |
-> `coloraide.cmfs.CIE_2015_2DEG`  |
-> `coloraide.cmfs.CIE_2015_10DEG` |
 >
 > External CMFs could be used as long as they are in the appropriate format and not at increments less than 1nm.